Developing Bone Density

 False Theories about Children

 I started weight training when I was 14 years old.
 Around that age, I remember I leg pressed 1,000 lbs for one repetition, and the gym owner told me to calm down and that I was going to hurt myself because "lifting weights at a young age is not okay."

 Well, that is a false statement.
 Over my career as a coach, I've heard different theories:

 "Weights are bad for children."

 Well, I have some good news.
 There is no scientific evidence that physical training delays growth in boys or girls.

 Weight training generates compressive forces that are essential for bone formation and growth for children.
-However, this is when a Coach comes into place.
+However, this is when a coach comes into place.
 It does not mean your children should do maximum weight training daily.
-A steady progression of a variety of different exercises will be beneficial for children to start training at a young age.
+For children who start training at a young age, a steady progression of a variety of different exercises is beneficial.
 Start with bodyweight exercises before you accumulate weight.

-Osteoporosis has a bone mineral density that is below -2.5 standard deviations.
+Osteoporosis is a condition in which one has a bone mineral density that is below -2.5 standard deviations.
 Another word for this is osteopenia.
-Loss of bone and muscle formation occurs as we naturally start to age, and when physical activity is not being conducted.
+Loss of bone and muscle formation occurs naturally as we start to age and when physical activity is not being conducted.